This page was last updated at August 24, 2020.

 - Supplemental Unemployment Benefit (SUB) plan allows employers to increase their employees’ weekly earnings when they are unemployed due to a temporary stoppage of work, training, illness, injury or quarantine.
-Payments from SUB plans that are registered with Service Canada are not considered as earnings and are not deducted from EI benefits (pursuant to subsection 37(1) of the EI Regulations). https://www.canada.ca/en/employment-social-development/programs/ei/ei-list/ei-employers-supplemental-unemployment-benefit.html
+Payments from SUB plans that are registered with Service Canada are not considered as earnings and are not deducted from EI benefits (pursuant to subsection 37(1) of the EI Regulations). https://www.canada.ca/en/employment-social-development/programs/ei/ei-list/ei-employers-supplemental-unemployment-benefit.html.

 INDIVIDUAL OFFERS TO ASSIST:

-At the current time, there is not a call for the general public to offer formal assistance.
+- We can all help in our own way.
 It is recommended that those looking to offer assistance reach out to their immediate neighbours, friends and family to offer assistance.
 Many Seniors, and those with underlying health issues, are self isolating for their own protection and may require assistance with an important errand.
 If we can all help those we know, it will allow authorities to remain focused on other needs.

-Blood Donation – Canada relies on volunteer blood donations.
+- Blood Donation – Canada relies on volunteer blood donations.
 The majority of donors are Seniors (37%).
 If you are in good health, please consider donating blood at this time.
 Find the closest blood donor clinic at www.blood.ca.

 BUSINESS OFFERS TO ASSIST:

-Canada is fortunate to have manufacturers who are interested in providing supplies during this time.
+- Canada is fortunate to have manufacturers who are interested in providing supplies during this time.
 We have been provided two emails that are being closely monitored to ensure a timely response.

-Health product industry page
+- Health product industry page

-“Calling on Suppliers”
+- “Calling on Suppliers”

-For any questions/requests/applications for medical devices, including test kits, please direct people to:
+- For any questions/requests/applications for medical devices, including test kits, please direct people to:

-For any questions/requests/applications for other health products, including hand sanitizer, please direct people to:
+- For any questions/requests/applications for other health products, including hand sanitizer, please direct people to:

 - Disposable N95 masks